A builder’s guide to Single Page Application security

 To participate in the lab sessions, participants need an internet-accessible laptop with a modern browser installed (E.g., Chrome, Firefox).

 Philippe De Ryck helps developers protect companies through better web security.
-As the founder of Pragmatic Web Security, he travels the world to train developers on web security and security engineering.
 His Ph.D. in web security from KU Leuven lies at the basis of his exceptional knowledge of the security landscape.
-Google recognizes Philippe as a Google Developer Expert for his work on security in Angular applications.
+As the founder of Pragmatic Web Security, Philippe delivers security training and security consulting to companies worldwide.
+His online course platform allows anyone to learn complex security topics at their own pace.
+Philippe is a Google Developer Expert and an Auth0 Ambassador for his community contributions on the security of web applications and APIs.